Skip to main content

 Choose the Default instance type from the dropdown menu.

 Select the instance size that fits your needs.
-If the instance type is set to Read Only, it cannot be changed.
 Choose the Default storage block, which dictates data storage size and access permissions.
 Similarly, the Default image determines the operating system, and if set to Locked, it cannot be altered.
-Click Next to continue.
+Scroll down to continue.

 Network Settings